-- This was extended to a 1-1-2-4 setup in most tournament episodes during Lange's version.
+- This was extended to a 1-1-2-4 setup in most tournament finals episodes during Lange's version.
 (Note that if the players split the first two rounds, the third round became absolutely meaningless, especially since the tournament episodes didn't offer prizes in the individual rounds, save the cash in Melody Roulette) At least one $100,000 finals episode had one contestant sweep the first three rounds, only to lose the final round and the tiebreaker question, giving the whole shebang to his opponent.

 - An even more blatant one in the '50s, where it was a 5-10-20-40 setup.
 The last correct answer will always win the game.
 At least the loser took home their score in dollars.

 - Later in the '50s, it was 10-20-30 under George DeWitt.
 Winning the first two tunes always got you into the Golden Medley, since if it was 30-30, both players played as a team.
 (Then again, so did winning the last tune.)

 - The Announcer: Johnny Olson during at least the tail end of the 1950s run, John Harlan (in his most famous announcing role aside from perhaps American Gladiators) from 1974 to 1985.

 - Game Show Host: Red Benson, Bill Cullen, George DeWitt, Richard Hayes, Dennis James, Tom Kennedy (above), Jim Lange.
 Peter Allen hosted an unsold pilot around 1990, and Bob Goen hosted the 1994 CDi game based off that pilot.

 - Lovely Assistant: Kathie Lee Johnson/Gifford, to an extent, in the 1977-78 season.

 - Studio Audience

 - And the "Name That Tune Orchestra", led by Tommy Oliver (not that one), Stan Worth (above), and Harry Salter.

 This show provides examples of: